Bathroom Fixtures Add Style and Function

 You can also create a unique style by blending your finishes with other items in the room.
 Mixing and matching finishes can work well as long as the elements help you achieve a purposeful design or accent.
 Otherwise, you may want to plan to stick with one solid finish for all of the hardware fixtures in the room.

 Not only do you want to select a finish that brings cohesion to your bathroom, but that is as pleasing to the eye as to your touch.
 A smooth chrome finish versus a textured matte, brushed or oil-rubbed finish can help you create a mood and a sensual aesthetic.

-One could easily get confused with so many bathroom fixture options, but, the pros at Re-Bath of the Triad can help.
+One could easily get confused with so many bathroom faucet options.
+But, the pros at Re-Bath can help.
 We know the best faucets on the market and which ones would complement your bathroom design.
-Let us help you choose the right bathroom fixtures and hardware for your bathroom remodel.
+Let us help you choose the right fixtures for your bathroom remodel.
 No one knows bathroom faucets like Re-Bath.